Home Companies IOT

 Samsara Inc. (IOT) — Structural Peer Analysis

-Samsara Inc. ranks slightly below the peer group median, with strong growth offset by weak profitability.
+Samsara Inc. ranks near the peer group median, with profitability as the least supportive dimension.
 The market setup has weakened, with clear trend damage and relative performance under pressure.
-Price behavior is partially reflecting the structural picture, with a moderate gap remaining.

 Dimension Profile